 - Then, pull out the sections on only one side of the braid — these are the rose “petals”.

 - Starting from the end of the braid, roll the braid into a tight, flat circle with the petals on the outside of the circle.
 (The end of the braid will form the center of the rosette).

 - Once you have rolled the hair as much as you can, pin it flat to your head with several bobby pins.

 Want more hair inspiration?
 Follow @emshairdiary on Instagram!
-From formal looks to everyday hairdos, she shares the new styles she tries and the tips and tricks she picks up along the way.
+From prom braid hairstyles to everyday hairdos, she shares the new styles she tries and the tips and tricks she picks up along the way.